-Thermal simulations for the test-RFQ and first thermal measurements on the stems were completed.
+Thermal simulations for the Test-RFQ and first thermal measurements on the stems were completed.
 The stems and the tuning plates were inserted into the cavity.
-The electrodes will be delivered in September 2012.
-After the alignment, tuning and vacuum test of the cavity first RF-measurements will be done.
+The electrodes were delivered in January 2013.
+The alignment of the electrodes and the tuning plates has been done.
+First RF-power tests are in preparation.